Strategic planning to maximise retirement income

-Super was originally started in the government sector and didn’t roll out to regular Australians until the late 1980’s early 1990’s. it is designed to fund your retirement cash flow needs, and therefore the preserved funds are not accessible until you retire or reach preservation age.
+Super was originally started in the government sector and didn’t roll out to regular Australians until the early 1990’s.
+It is designed to fund your retirement cash flow needs, and therefore the preserved funds are not accessible until you retire or reach preservation age.

 - Severe financial hardship

 - Via a Transition to Retirement strategy

 |Date of birth||Preservation age|

 |1 July 1960 – 30 June 1961||56|

 Self-managed super funds (SMSFs) have been a very popular way to take control of your investments and make better use of the money.

 However, there are many pros and cons with this strategy.
 Running an SMSF is just like running a business and requires all the same focuses to be effective and compliant.

 Its best to get financial advice prior to starting anything.
 Here’s a list of just a few of the things to be aware of and some of the associated costs.

 These are some considerations to make.You will need to: